bmoar/resume/resume.md

 This brought uptime to 99% and allowed for rolling upgrades of the webapp (not counting database DDL changes).

-- Designed and implimented flask app server environments and deployment process with python, debian packages and ansible.
-This allowed for multiple flask apps to be developed and implimented quickly using the flask app server "template".
+- Designed and implemented flask app server environments and deployment process with python, debian packages and ansible.
+This allowed for multiple flask apps to be developed and implemented quickly using the flask app server "template".

 - Deployed nagios monitoring with custom plugin scripts to detect